The thin, alpine air rushes between the two towering mountains dominating the horizon; whipping past you, biting your skin and icing your bones.

 At last, the Romans had gotten the best of Hannibal — the man who had haunted them with years of battle and left thousands of their best young men dead.
 The man who had been on the brink of conquering the city that would soon rule the world.
 The man who seemed like he could not be defeated.

-The Battle of Zama was Hannibal’s only major loss during the entire war — but it proved to be the decisive battle the Romans needed to bring the Second Punic War to a close.
+The Battle of Zama was Hannibal’s only major loss during the entire war — but it proved to be the decisive battle the Romans needed to bring the Second Punic War (Second Carthaginian War) to a close.

 In 203 BC Hannibal sailed his remaining army of some 15,000 men back home and the war in Italy was over.
 The fate of Carthage rested in Hannibal’s defense against Scipio Africanus.
 In the end, it was Rome’s might that was too great.
 Carthage struggled to overcome the logistical challenges of fighting a long campaign in enemy territory, and this reversed the advances made by Hannibal and led to the great city’s ultimate defeat.
 Although the Carthaginians would eventually lose the Second Punic War, for 17 (218 BC – 201 BC) years Hannibal’s army in Italy seemed invincible.
 His movement across the Alps, which so demoralized the Romans at the start of the war, would also capture the imagination of generations to come.

 How Did the Second Punic War Impact History?